Absence of Values in the Gaming Industry

 We have this amazing new realm of social media, so why not use it to help charities and make social movements?
 They can connect us to the world and these difficult issues, instead of giving us an escape from them.

 It doesn’t have to be scary.
 I am not suggesting soap-box apps that guilt you into donating money to clear your conscience while you play Sims.
 I am promoting the idea of games that give you a new perspective on the on-going problems.

 Motion Stride Takes the Challenge

 Motion Stride start-up (www.motionstride.com) takes the courage to venture into this possibility.
-Their first product embraces the topic of dogs’ adoption and abuse, where they promise that through the positive interactions with dogs in need, the game encourages to dig more information and actually make good for those defenseless creatures.
+Their first product embraces the topic of dogs’ adoption and abuse, where they promise that through the positive interactions with dogs in need, the game encourages them to dig more information and actually make good for those defenseless creatures.
 It is worth a try, so go and sign up on their website to make the first step into a brand new category of mobile games.

-If every problem in the world had a game created to show us a new perspective, maybe there would be a lot more empathy, especially in mobile generation.
-There are more than 83 million of millennials living in the United States and Canada, who are glued to their mobile devices.
+If every problem in the world had a game created to show us a new perspective, maybe there would be a lot more empathy, especially in the mobile generation.
+There are more than 83 million millennials living in the United States and Canada, who are glued to their mobile devices.

 Maybe we could actually change the way they use it a little to change the world, instead of only wishing we could.
 I am not saying that smartphone games will solve all our problems.
 But they can inspire compassion and with compassion comes action.
 Action creates change!